 Molly Mignault is a graduate student at the University of Toronto in the Department for the Study of Religion where she is doing a collaborative specialization with the School of the Environment.
 Her research interests are focused on the relationship between environmental preservation and natural sacred sites within South Asia.
 She received an Honours Bachelor of Arts from the University of Toronto in 2017 where she studied religious studies, environmental studies and geography.

-As a historian of science and technology, Matt Price has been interested in the social impacts of technologies his whole adult life.
+Matt Price, a historian of science and technology, has been interested in the social impacts of technologies his whole adult life.
 His interest in digital technology emerged partly out of his research (especially on early cybernetics, in the 1950s and 1960s) and partly from his practical engagement teaching technical skills to kids and people in social housing.
 His hope in much of his teaching is that students come away, first, with a sense of how digital technologies can both enhance and diminish what some philosophers have called “human flourishing” and others “emancipation”; and second, equipped with the tools they need to help nudge our society along in the right direction.

 Khenpo Kunga Sherab joined the Department for the Study of Religion at the University of Toronto as a PhD student in 2016.
 His research is in the area of contemporary Tibetan Buddhist scholars’ engagement with science with a particular interest in Buddhist and contemporary scientific theories of consciousness, karma and reincarnation.
 He received an MA, also from the DSR, in 2014.
 Khenpo has worked at the DSR since 2009 both as a course instructor of Tibetan language and as a Research Consultant, assisting with student and faculty research and teaching in Tibetan Studies.
 Before coming to the University of Toronto, Khenpo received a traditional Tibetan Buddhist monastic education and earned the advanced title of Khenpo (abbot) in 2005 from the Dzongsar Institute for Advanced Studies of Buddhist Philosophy and Research in India.
 He then taught for many years at Dzongsar Institute, India and Zurmang Buddhist College in Sikkim, India.
 He is the author of several works on Buddhist philosophy in Tibetan.

-Laila Stradz is a graduate student at the University of Toronto in the Adult Education and Community Development program with a collaborative specialization in Environmental Studies.
-She received my Honours Bachelor of Science in Psychology and have a keen interest in researching the psychological motivators for pro-environmental behaviours.
+Laila Stradz was a graduate student at the University of Toronto in the Adult Education and Community Development program with a collaborative specialization in Environmental Studies.
+She received an Honours Bachelor of Science in Psychology and have a keen interest in researching the psychological motivators for pro-environmental behaviours.
 It was through experiences such as international exchanges to Germany and Australia and working with the City of Toronto in municipal politics that she realized the importance of experiential and community-engaged learning.

 Dawn Walker is a PhD student at the Faculty of Information, University of Toronto.
 Her research focuses on how values are negotiated in the design of emerging alternative and “decentralized” web and internet infrastructures.
 She also imagines possibilities for grassroots and decentralized (environmental) data with the Environmental Data and Governance Initiative (EDGI) and Data Together.
-She completed her Master’s of Information at the University of Toronto in 2016.
-Dawn also hold an Honours Bachelor of Arts with Distinction in Philosophy and History.